Blacksuan19/CPP-Lang/README.md

 # CPP-Lang

-new semseter, new language, and its c++ this time
+will try to put comments on files when nedded from the begining this time